NVIDIA-Omniverse/usd-plugin-samples/README.md

 - _repo (stores the download `repo_usd` package for use)
 - _build (default location for generated and intermediary build artifacts)
 - _install (default location for built and staged plug-ins)
-- _dpenv (a virtual environment created to test the dynamic payload samples out in `usdview`)
+- _venv (a virtual environment created to test the dynamic payload samples out in `usdview`)

 These folders are used or not depending on various configuration options you provide to the `repo_usd` tool via the `repo.toml` file.
 Options that can be provided, as well as command line options that can be passed to the `build.bat` / `build.sh` scripts are described in the section `Tool Options` below.